Can't Believe It (Flo Rida song)

 "Can't Believe It" is a song by American rapper Flo Rida.
 The song features a rap verse from Cuban-American rapper Pitbull.
 The song samples "Infinity" by London-based duo Infinity Ink.

-The music video for "Can't Believe It" was directed by Geremey and Georgie Legs.
+Music Video

+The music video for "Can't Believe It" was directed by Geremey and Georgie Legs and uploaded to YouTube on July 28, 2013.
+It shows both Flo Rida and Pitbull on a beach setting with various women twerking and showing off their butts in different effects like the mirror effect or fisheye lens.
+Some of the girls wear bikinis, lingerie, or a clothing pair of midriff tops and denim hot pants with the latter showing the patch from the single cover on the back pockets.
+It also shows a CGI model of Flo Rida’s head as a gold chain necklace.

 Critical reception

 Drew Millard of Vice commented that "This song is so insanely shitty that it reaches the sublimation point, flowing freely between good and bad to the point where it becomes absolutely perfect."